State and Revolution, Part 5c

 Also described are the serous contradictions within the bourgeois class; the classless, manipulative Bonaparte, who played the four main classes off against each other for more than two decades, until he lost the plot; and the “lumpen-proletariat” of idle adventurers who were Bonaparte’s willing accomplices, paid with “whisky and sausages”.

 Juggling the different class interests and playing the different classes against each other, as Louis Bonaparte did for twenty years or so, is what has since then been called “Bonapartism”.
 Thabo Mbeki managed his juggling act for only ten years.
-In Swaziland, the trick has been sustained for four times as long.
+In Swaziland, the trick has been sustained for more than four times as long as that.
 In all three cases the main beneficiary of the interlude turned out to be the bourgeois class.

 Here are four more of the most well-known paragraphs taken from our selection from the “18th Brumaire”.
-They reveal a lot of the class dynamics de Marx describes in this classic work:
+They reveal a lot of the class dynamics that Marx describes in this classic work:

 “Only under the second Bonaparte does the state seem to have made itself completely independent.
 The state machinery has so strengthened itself vis-a-vis civil society that the Chief of the Society of December 10 [Louis Bonaparte] suffices for its head — an adventurer dropped in from abroad, raised on the shoulders of a drunken soldiery which he bought with whisky and sausages and to which he has to keep throwing more sausages.
 Hence the low-spirited despair, the feeling of monstrous humiliation and degradation that oppresses the breast of France and makes her gasp.
 She feels dishonored.